Winter Backpacking – A fourth season delight

 Some popular modes of winter travel are:

 The three-season choice for many experienced three-season backpackers can work well for icier and mildly snowy conditions.
-Conditions such as encountered in the lower foothills of the Rockies or even the southeast Appalachians at times.
-As long as there is not excessive snow, perhaps a few inches at most, this form of footwear may work well.
-For sustained icier conditions, some sort of traction device such as Kahtoola microspikes work well and are suggested.
+Conditions such as those encountered in the lower foothills of the Rockies or even the southeast Appalachians at times.
+As long as there is not excessive snow, perhaps a few inches, this footwear may work well.
+For sustained icier conditions, some traction devices, such as Kahtoola microspikes, work well and are suggested.

-Very warm and with removable liners, these boots were a long time winter backpacking favorite.
+These boots were a long-time winter backpacking favorite, very warm and with removable liners.
 Typical examples of this boot are the classic Sorel Caribous of the L.L.
 Bean duck boots.
-However, these boots are heavy, bulky and not comfortable for extended hiking.
-Work best for trips with very short hikes but much camp time.
+However, these boots are heavy, bulky, and not comfortable for extended hiking.
+It works best for trips with very short hikes but much camp time.

-If the snow is deep, or not consolidated, snowshoes are a popular method of traveling in winter.
-Wide enough to disperse the weight of the person and their gear, snowshoes are necessary when there is too much snow to successfully hike through.
+If the snow is deep or not consolidated, snowshoes are a popular winter travel method.
+Wide enough to disperse the person’s weight and gear, snowshoes are necessary when there is too much snow to successfully hike through.
 The learning curve for snowshoeing is easy: If you can walk, you can snowshoe.
-Depending on a person’s total weight with gear or snow conditions, a larger snowshoe will be needed.
-Snowshoes work well for steeper terrain and/or if a person is not confident in their skiing abilities.
-Likewise for heavily wooded terrain.
-Snowshoes are less efficient than skis but can be less expensive overall and, again, are easier to use.
+A larger snowshoe will be needed depending on a person’s total weight with gear or snow conditions.
+Snowshoes work well for steeper terrain and/or if someone is not confident in their skiing abilities.
+Likewise, for heavily wooded terrain.
+Snowshoes are less efficient than skis but can be less expensive overall and are easier to use.
 Snowshoes are often paired with pac or insulated hiking boots.

-More efficient than snowshoes, but also more of a learning curve, skis are a wonderful way to get deep into the backcountry.
-Please see the Backcountry Nordic Skiing article from TrailGroove issue #20 for more information on this great, but more involved, backcountry activity.
+Skis are a wonderful way to get deep into the backcountry, more efficient than snowshoes but also more of a learning curve.
+Please see the Backcountry Nordic Skiing article from TrailGroove issue #20 for more information on this great but more involved backcountry activity.

 Whichever mode of travel is used, gaiters should be bought as well.
 The gaiters should be large enough to go over the footwear being used and long enough to keep snow out of the footwear, too.

 In very cold temperatures, and where moisture in your socks and footwear can be an issue, Vapor Barrier Liner (VBL) socks are very useful.
 VBL socks keep the heat and moisture in rather than saturate your insulative socks and footwear.
-A traditional way of wearing VBLs are to wear a liner sock, place the VBL over the liner and then to wear a thicker wool or similar sock over the VBL.
-A popular trick is to use bread or oven bags as a cheaper, but effective, alternative.
+A traditional way of wearing VBLs is to wear a liner sock, place the VBL over the liner, and then wear a thicker wool or similar sock over the VBL.
+A popular trick is to use bread or oven bags as a cheaper but effective alternative.

 Clothing